 The excitement of being a grandmother for the first time is even greater when sharing that with your closest friends.
 This is the perfect reason to throw a party!

-So here are some tips and ideas for hosting a Grandmother Shower for someone who is becoming a first-time Grandmother.
+Be the fun friend who plans a baby shower for the Grandma-to-be.
+I’m here to help with some tips and ideas for hosting a Grandmother Shower for someone who is becoming a first-time Grandma.

 Keep it simple.

 Keep this celebration a little low-key.
-A new grandmother may not want you to make a big fuss but probably wouldn’t mind a “little fuss”.
+A new grandmother may not want you to be the one who plans a baby shower and makes a big fuss.
+But she probably wouldn’t mind a “little fuss”.
 And your party should not overshadow any shower plans for the Mom or take the attention away from her.

 Invite close friends.